-Before you read Look at the pictures and heading/s and try to predict what the text will be about.
-Skim the page to see what you will read about.
+• Look at the pictures and heading/s and Before you read try to predict what the text will be about. • Skim the page to see what you will read about.

-"When I hear the Brazilian National Anthem, I feel I am in a dream.
+Let's read "When I hear the Brazilian National Anthem, I feel I am in a dream.
 I try to concentrate on how I will play but I keep on thinking: how is it possible that I am here, in the Brazilian team, in Sweden, about to play football for my country?
 It has to be a dream!"